Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Methods

 \subsection{Data Preprocessing}

-The frames were sampled from the videos at $15$ frames per second, converted to grayscale, normalized to range $[0, 1]$ (pixel values divided by $255$) and resized to $64 \times 64$ resolution -- this was done to minimize the computational expenses associated with trainable parameters.
+The original resolution, frame rate and bit depth of the videos were $352\times240$, $30$ frames per second (fps) and $24$, respectively.
+The frames were sampled from the videos at $15$ fps, converted to grayscale, normalized to range $[0, 1]$ (pixel values divided by $255$) and resized to $64 \times 64$ resolution.
+This was done to minimize the computational expenses associated with trainable parameters.
 The frames were then stacked separately to form non-overlapping $5$-second windows ($75$ frames per window) (based on previous work \cite{khan2022unsupervised}).
-The labels for behaviours of risk were refined in accordance with the $5$-second windows.
 Training and test sets were generated individually for the three cameras.
 The training sets were composed of normal behaviours from daily activities only.
-The test sets were composed of both normal and behaviours of risk events.
-The training set size was fixed around an average of $1224.41$ minutes across three cameras.
-The test set consists of a combination of behaviours of risk events from nine participants across three cameras along with normal behaviours.
-In the test sets, the available duration of annotated behaviours of risk events was limited.
-Hence, the duration of normal behaviour in test sets was chosen to keep a similar imbalance ratio (as in previous work \cite{mishra2023privacy}), which is approximately $7\%$ for behaviours of risk events.
+The test set consisted of a combination of behaviours of risk events from nine participants and normal behaviours.
 Table \ref{tab_setSize} shows the size of training and test sets for each of the three cameras.
+The test set was used to evaluate the performance of methods for detecting behaviours of risk.
 The number of $5$-second windows and types of behaviours of risk across participants and cameras in the test set are presented in Table \ref{tab_agitPart}.